Convergence of Natural Policy Gradient for a Family of Infinite-State Queueing MDPs: Model, Assumptions, and Algorithm

 \section{Model, Assumptions, and Algorithm}

-We introduce our MDP model in \cref{sec:mdp-model}, our mild assumptions on the structure of the MDP in \cref{sec:assumptions}, and the NPG algorithm in \cref{sec:npg-alg}.
+In this paper, we study the Natural Policy Gradient (NPG) algorithm for MDP optimization, focusing on the MDPs corresponding to a highly general class of queueing models called the Generalized Switch with Static Environment (GSSE).
+We define general Markov Decision Process notation in \cref{sec:mdp-model}.
+We define the NPG algorithm in \cref{sec:npg-alg}.
+We define the GSSE class of queueing models in \cref{sec:def-gsse}.

+In \cref{sec:results}, we show that the Natural Policy Gradient algorithm converges to an optimal policy for any queueing setting in the GSSE class, when initialized with the well-studied MaxWeight policy, which we define in \cref{sec:mw-def}.
+Our analysis of the NPG algorithm generalizes to queueing MDPs beyond the GSSE class, as well as beyond the queueing setting, to prove convergence for any infinite-state average-reward MDP that satisfies certain structural assumptions, when initialized with a sufficiently good initial policy.
+We specify these structural assumptions in \cref{sec:assumptions}.

-\subsection{\red{Markov Decision Processes}}
+\subsection{Markov Decision Processes}

-We consider Markov Decision Processes (MDPs) with infinite horizon, infinite state space $S$, and finite action space $A$, and some class of randomized policies $\pi \in \Pi$.
-Each policy $\pi \in \Pi$ is a function from states to distributions over actions.
+We consider Markov Decision Processes (MDPs) with infinite horizon and infinite state space $S$.
+We assume that for each state $s \in S$, there exists a finite action space $A_s$, with a uniform bound on the size of the action space $\vert A_s\vert \le A_{\max}$.
+We define the policy space $\Pi$ to be the set of all functions $\pi$ from states to distributions over actions.

-The environment is captured by a transition function $\mathbb{P}$ which maps a state-action pair $(s, a)$ to a distribution over states $s' \in S$, denoted by $\p{s' \mid s, a}$.
-For convenience, we will write $\p{s' \mid s, \pi}$ to denote the probability of transition from $s$ to $s'$ under policy $\pi$:
+The environment is captured by a transition function $\mathbb{P}$ which maps a state-action pair $(s, a)$ to a distribution over states $s' \in S$, denoted by $\pr{s' \mid s, a}$.
+For convenience, we will write $\pr{s' \mid s, \pi}$ to denote the probability of transition from $s$ to $s'$ under policy $\pi$:

 The reward is given by a reward function $r(s, a)$ which maps a state-action pair to a real-valued reward.
-We likewise write $r(s, \pi)$ to denote the expected single-step reward associated with policy $\pi$ and state $s$.
+We likewise write $r(s, \pi)$ to denote the expected single-step reward associated with policy $\pi$ and state $s$:

 We define $r_{\max}(s)$ to be the maximum reward achievable in state $s$, $r_{\max}(s) := \max_a r(s, a)$.
+Note that we focus on reward-maximization rather than cost-minimization.
+Our primary reward function is the negation of the total queue length.

 If $\pi$ gives rise to a stable Markov chain, let $J_\pi$ denote the average reward associated with policy $\pi$, defined as

 where $s_i$ is the state at time $i$, and where the expectation $\Ep_\pi$ is taken with respect to the transition probability $\mathbb{P}_\pi$.